okeshawarz/prospectus/draft3.md

 ## Conclusion and Further areas for study

-# Real Estate State: A Story of Silicon Valley
+# The Real Estate State: Housing in the Bay Area

+**Research Question: How much of an increase in e.g. regional growth goes to landlords?**

 ## Introduction